How Sondland’s testimony stacks up to his past statements

 Sondland had stressed last month that his actions had the blessing of Secretary of State Mike Pompeo, and that Pompeo had supported his Ukraine strategy and told him to keep up the good work and to continue working on Ukraine.

+He also recalled asking Pompeo directly if they should organize a “pull-aside” meeting in Warsaw between Trump and Zelenskiy, so Zelenskiy could give reassurances that he would move forward with issues of importance to Trump.
+Pompeo said yes.

-He also described a separate email to Pompeo’s advisers in which he said he and another envoy, Kurt Volker, had negotiated a statement that was to be delivered by Zelenskiy.
+He also described a separate email to Pompeo’s aides in which he said he and another envoy, Kurt Volker, had negotiated a statement that was to be delivered by Zelenskiy.

 “Again,” Sondland said, “everyone was in the loop.”